JFK.Collection.Biapri

 "The Tragedy of John F. Kennedy" - The Justice Brothers (1964)

-This song "The Tragedy of John F.Kennedy" by The Justice Brothers (Jim and Bill), originally published by DEL-RAY Records in 1964, was part of the CD "Tragic Songs from the Grassy Knoll" issued in 2013 for the 50th anniversary of J.F.Kennedy Assassination.
+This song "The Tragedy of John F.Kennedy" by The Justice Brothers (Jim and Bill), originally published by DEL-RAY Records in 1964, is part of the CD "Tragic Songs from the Grassy Knoll" issued in 2013 for the 50th anniversary of J.F.Kennedy Assassination.

 Special thanks to a very dear friend of mine who suggested me this new section "JFK Assassination Songs" for my collection.

-"Sympathy for the Devil" - Rolling Stones (1968)
+"Sympathy for the Devil" - The Rolling Stones (1968)

 In the summer of 1968 the Rolling Stones returned to Olympic Studios to record the album Beggars Banquet.
 After the previous year’s 'Their Satanic Majesties Request', the Rolling Stones had had enough of psychedelia.
 They set out to move in a different direction and found their footing in “jaded, blues-soaked hard rock“.
 Beggars Banquet would be the first of a string of great classic Stones albums, and the song that leads off the album is “Sympathy For The Devil.”
 Mick Jagger wrote the lyrics and had the basic melody when the Rolling Stones went into the studio in early June, 1968.
 The development of “Sympathy for the Devil” is captured in the movie Sympathy for the Devil (1968), directed by John-Luc Godard.